-Sometimes an issue of one’s mental state arises.
-Whenever it is observed or there is a known history or condition that indicates that one or more birthparent may not have the ability to understand the nature, content or consequences of the consent to adoption, a psychological evaluation of the birthparent’s competency must be completed.
+Sometimes an issue surrounding mental state arises.
+Whether it is observed or there is a known history or condition that indicates that one or more parents may not have the ability to understand the nature, content or consequences of the consent to relinquish, a psychological evaluation of competency must be completed.

 Factors such as a history of psychotropic medications, a lower-than-average intelligence or a history of substance abuse can necessitate the need for competency to be evaluated.
 The relinquishment papers can be signed only after the parent’s ability to understand is established.

 As a licensed clinical psychologist, my clinical services are called upon to determine competency.
 Most often I am contacted by an Adoption Service Provider (ASP) who is working with first parents or by an Adoption Attorney who is representing the prospective adoptive parents.